LArbys/1L1PSelection/README.md

+# Selection Variables and Plotting

 Hey there!
-Welcome to my selection.
+Welcome to my (Davio's) selection.
 This should work pretty simply and I think I commented everything quite nicely, but here's some added help: